asset-pipe/asset-pipe-client/README.md

 -   `options.minify` - Use minification (optimistic bundling only) `true|false` Not providing this option will result in server default being used.
 -   `options.sourceMaps` - (experimental) Use sourceMaps (optimistic bundling only) `true|false` Not providing this option will result in server default being used.
 -   `options.logger` - An optional log4js compatible logger.
 See [abslog](https://www.npmjs.com/package/abslog) for more information
+-   `options.development` - Puts the client in development mode.
+For use with the client.middleware() function (see below).
+Default `false`
+-   `options.publish` - Puts the client in publish mode.
+For use with the client.middleware() function (see below).
+Default `false`
+-   `options.js` - Optionally define the full path to a JavaScript file.
+For use with the client.middleware() function (see below)
+-   `options.css` - Optionally define the full path to a CSS style file.
+For use with the client.middleware() function (see below)

 ### transform()